Chapter 15:

 What Comes After

-The Grand Cathedral rose before them, pale and massive as a bleached mountain.
-Its spires scraped the crimson sky like desperate fingers.
-Blood streamed down the marble staircase in thick rivulets, pooling at the entrance like some grotesque offering.
-The banners of the Holy Kingdom hung in tatters, sagging under soot and moisture, their colors bled to nothing.
+The Grand Cathedral rose before them.
+Its spires scraped the crimson sky.
+Blood streamed down the marble staircase in thick rivulets, pooling at the entrance.
+The banners of the Holy Kingdom hung in tatters, sagging under soot and moisture, the white and gold colors bled to nothing.

-He waded through the dead, his boots sinking into flesh and fabric with each step.
+He waded through the dead.
 Leon walked at his side, a broad shadow moving through the slaughter.
 Sandy-blond hair fell past his chin, framing a face carved from stone.
 Only his gaze betrayed life—burning with steady resolve as he slid his blade home with ritual calm.

 “Are you ready?”